 Signs You Have Healthy Sperm

 Again, a semen analysis is the only sure-fire way to know how healthy your sperm are.
-Other supplemental tests may provide more information about fertility and male reproductive health, including scrotal or transrectal ultrasounds, blood tests to measure hormone production from the testes and pituitary gland, or post-ejaculation urinalysis to determine if your sperm are moving backward into your bladder instead of forward out of your penis.
+Other supplemental tests may provide more information about fertility and male reproductive health, including scrotal or transrectal ultrasounds, blood tests to measure hormone production from the testicles and pituitary gland, or post-ejaculation urinalysis to determine if your sperm are moving backward into your bladder instead of forward out of your penis.

 If you’re waiting for your labs to come back, here are some clues into normal semen and healthy sperm.